Border Terrier vs Border Collie: Complete Comparison (2026)

 Health and Lifespan Comparison

 Border Terrier has a typical lifespan of 12-15 years, while Border Collie lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Border Terrier is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Border Collie faces its own health challenges including Eye Conditions, Orthopedic Conditions, Neurological & Other Concerns.
+Border Terrier is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+Border Collie faces its own health challenges including Eye Conditions, hip and joint issues, Neurological & Other Concerns.
 Border Terrier has 2 documented predispositions compared to 3 for Border Collie, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health